Where everything's made with love

 No cast iron?
 Please don't let that stop you!
 This hamburger pie looks and tastes great in a casserole dish, too!

-Now spread the mashed potatoes on top and sprinkle it with shredded cheese.
+Now spread the mashed potatoes on top and sprinkle them with shredded cheese.
 I always recommend shredding cheese from a block because bagged shredded cheese has a coating on it that keeps the shreds from sticking together.
-That coating keeps the cheese from melting as well.
+That coating also keeps the cheese from melting smoothly.

 And, of course, I sprinkled on some parsley for color, as usual, because I think parsley is green magic that makes everything taste better!
 Isn't that casserole gorgeous?
 It makes my mouth water as I get ready to make it again for dinner right now!